More About Cleaning & Greening

 Visit a one of the city’s Sanitation Convenience Centers to dispose of yard waste, Christmas trees, household appliances or computer equipment.

 The best way to recycle is to repair!
-Started by local residents, the Philly Fixers Guild organizes events where people can bring “anything that can fit through the door” and a trained volunteer will show you how to fix it for free.
+Started by local residents, Philly Fixers Guild organizes events where people can bring “anything that can fit through the door” and a trained volunteer will show you how to fix it for free.

 Street and Yard